 Interstitial chemistry.
-Porewater salinity and chemistry of the soil may change during this study and may impact belowground processes and accretion rates, Interstitial chemistry will be analyzed by extracting water from the ground at 30 cm using a syringe and an acrylic tube.
+Porewater turbidity and salinity, and soil chemistry, may change during this study and may accretion rates as they relate to belowground and aboveground biological production.
+Interstitial chemistry and physical properties will be analyzed by extracting water from the ground at 30 cm using a syringe and an acrylic tube.
 The syringe is rinsed twice before obtaining a clear water sample from which salinity was measured using an YSI-30 multiprobe sensor.